hamida-mstafa/Triangle-tracker/README.md

 #### By *Hamida Mstafa Mohamed*
 ## Description
 Its a webpage that shows different types of triangle and how they look like.
+## Installation
+You use git clone to be able to download the documents in the github
 ## Installation Requirements
 Git
 ### Installation instruction